-Best Websites to Explore Careers
+Best Job Websites to Explore Careers

-If you aren’t sure about what you want to do Career One Stop has an Interest Assessment that asks you 30 questions about what you like to do and what you don’t like to do.
+Not sure what careers you’re interested in quite yet?
+CareerOneStop has an Interest Assessment that asks you 30 questions about what you do and don’t like to do.
 At the end of the assessment, you will receive a list of occupations that match your interests.
 You can also see a breakdown of your interest areas, which can be broken down into: Realistic, Investigative, Artistic, Social, Enterprising, and Conventional.

 CareerOneStop also offers a Skills Matcher Assessment with 40 questions about your skill level in a particular task.
 At the end of this assessment, you will get a list of occupations that best fit your skill level.
 You can also see which skills of yours are rated the highest, next highest and so on.
 You can even use this list on your resume!

 The Bureau of Labor Statistics (BLS)